 Grow your list with inbound marketing

 By now you should know the benefits of SMS.
-However, you may be wondering how you can use it to connect with your audience.
-The most common question that we receive is, “How do I build a list?”
+However, you may be wondering how you can use it, and how you can build a list.

 Like an email list, you’ll need to get your customers to give you permission before you can contact them.

 Generally speaking, you can receive permission by having customers do the following:

 Opt in by sending an SMS to your virtual number or shortcode